Do you need have an eu representative?

 - A non-EU establishment is subject to the GDPR if it regularly undertakes one of the following activities:

 - the offering of goods or services, irrespective of whether a payment of the data subject is required, to data subjects in the EU; and/or

-However, a non-EU establishment is exempted from designating an EU Representative when the processing is only occasional and does not include, on a large scale, processing of special categories of data as referred to in Article 9(1) GDPR or processing of personal data relating to criminal convictions and offences referred to in Article 10 GDPR, and such processing is unlikely to result in a risk to the rights and freedoms of natural persons, taking into account the nature, context, scope and purposes of the processing.
-Non-EU public authorities and bodies are equally exempted.
-See Art.
-27(2) GDPR.
+- Exception: A non-EU establishment is exempted from designating an EU Representative when the processing is only occasional and does not include, on a large scale, processing of special categories of data as referred to in Article 9(1) GDPR or processing of personal data relating to criminal convictions and offences referred to in Article 10 GDPR, and such processing is unlikely to result in a risk to the rights and freedoms of natural persons, taking into account the nature, context, scope and purposes of the processing.
+Non-EU public authorities and bodies are equally exempted (see Art.
+27(2) GDPR).

 Why hire CPL as your EU Representative?

-- Assured Availability: In an effort to satisfy its clients, the designated EU Representative would be reachable not only from Monday to Friday (09:00h – 17:00h) via a team of English speaking secretaries, but equally at weekends via e-mail and cell phone.
-Also, there is continuity of service at the CPL, thanks to its reasonable number of staff, who would easily substitute each other in case of unforeseen circumstances.
-This may not be the case when you designate an individual, as everything may come to a standstill in case of an eventuality.
+- ASSURED AVAILABILITY: In an effort to satisfy its clients, the designated EU Representative would be reachable not only from Monday to Friday (09:00h – 17:00h) via a team of English speaking secretaries, but equally at weekends via e-mail and cell phone.
+CPL has minimum 3 legal experts, working around the clock to assist the clients fulfill the GDPR requirements.
+Thus, at any given point in time, a CPL representative is always there to assist you with your requirements.

 How do I designate CPL as my EU Representative?